Ashton Athletic F.C.: History

 The 2005–06 season saw them finish fourth in Division One, and after applying for rejoin the North West Counties League following improvements to Brocstedes Park, the club were accepted into Division Two, bypassing the Premier Division of the Manchester League.
 In 2007–08 a third-place finish saw them promoted to the renamed Premier Division of the league.
 Although they finished bottom of the division in 2010–11, they were reprieved from relegation after New Mills were promoted from the division and Formby were relegated due to a breach of the rules.
 In 2013–14 they won the Challenge Cup, defeating Maine Road 1–0 in the final.
 The 2016–17 season saw them win the Lancashire FA Challenge Trophy with a 2–1 win over Radcliffe Borough in the final.

+In 2022–23 Ashton finished bottom of the Premier Division and were relegated to Division One North.